 Finally, it has a bungee cord around the interior perimeter to tension the fabric against the “fishing-pole” exterior.

-So, it stands tall even in a light wind, it’s rock solid stable when the feet are planted, and it’s been a landmark at several bicycle races already.
+So, it stands tall even in a light wind.
+It is rock solid stable when the feet plant firmly, and it has flown as a landmark at several bicycle races.
+Mostly Cyclocross.
 Racers like it, and it’s easily visible as a promotion piece from across most venues.
-A success on all accounts.